abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 });
 ```

-- `get` method used for fetching book detail from the server.
+- `get` method is used to fetch the book details from the server.
-- `update` method used for updating book on the server.
+- `update` method is used to update the book on the server.
-- `route` parameter will used for getting bookId from navigation.
+- `route` parameter will be used to get the bookId from the navigation.

-Update `CreateUpdateBookForm.js` file as below.
-We'll use this file for create and update operations.
+Replace the `CreateUpdateBookForm.js` file with the code below.
+We'll use this file for the create and update operations.

 ```js
 //Imports..